 The Forgivable Education Leans for Service Program was established by the North Carolina Assembly to provide assistance to qualified students who are committed to working in North Carolina in designated critical employment shortage professions.
 For information on deadlines, eligibility, value, and application procedure, visit www.cfnc.org/FELS.

-Graduate students may borrow up to the cost of attendance annually from the Federal Direct Stafford Loan Program.
+Graduate students may borrow up to the maximum loan limit annually from the Federal Direct Stafford Loan Program.
+That amount is $30,500.
 Unlike loans for undergraduate students, only Unsubsidized Stafford loans are available to graduate students.
 “Unsubsidized” means that interest will begin to accrue on the loan once it is disbursed to the student’s account.
 Students have the option of either paying the interest while enrolled in school at least half-time (5 credit hours for graduate students) or having the interest added to the loan principal.
-Loan repayment begins nine months after the student graduates or ceases to be enrolled at least half-time.
+For summer enrollment, three hours counts as half-time.
+Loan repayment begins six months after the student graduates or ceases to be enrolled at least half-time.

 In addition to Stafford Loans, graduate students may borrow funds through the federal Graduate PLUS loan program.
 Each student’s maximum loan amount (combining all loan sources) is limited to the student’s total Cost of Attendance minus any other aid received.
 More detailed information on the Cost of Attendance can be found on the Niner Central website.

 Loans are also available for domestic and international students through private lenders.
-Please visit the Niner Central website to view UNC Charlotte’s Preferred Lender List selection.
+Visit the Niner Central website to view view and compare a list of alternative loan lenders.

 Donor-Funded Fellowships and Scholarships